dortania/OpenCore-Post-Install/universal/audio.md

           ├── boot-args | String | alcid=11
 ```

+If no layout ID works, try creating [SSDT-HPET fixes](https://dortania.github.io/Getting-Started-With-ACPI/Universal/irq.html) for your system - these are required on laptops and some desktops for AppleHDA to work.

 ## Making Layout ID more permanent

 Once you've found a Layout ID that works with your hack, we can create a more permanent solution for closer to how real macs set their Layout ID.